julisam101/oim3690/logs/classnotes19.md

     - it's going to show simply hello, with not name
     - if (! username) : if username does not exist or not not empty then it will either leave it back or if you have a if function then it will populate the name you used

+- ! (xxxx) mean if not that input then....

 - AND (&&)
     - when you incorporate this with the other function, the both conditions must be true